What do you think should (or shouldn’t) be here? Comment below!

 Containment (2016, 1 season).
 When a deadly epidemic breaks out in Atlanta, a vast urban quarantine is quickly enforced, leaving those stuck on the inside to fight for their lives while local and federal officials race to find a cure.
 We found the series a little cheesy at times, but it certainly relates to the COVID-19 experience.
 (IMDB) (Trailer)

-The 100 (2014-current).
+The 100 (2014, 7 seasons).
 When nuclear Armageddon destroys civilization on Earth, the only survivors are those on the 12 international space stations in orbit at the time.
 Three generations later, they send 100 prisoners down to the surface to test its habitability.
 (IMDB) (Trailer)

 MacGyver (1985, 7 seasons).
 A secret agent that became the epitome of problem-solving, improvisation, hacking, and resourcefulness — so much so that we often refer to “MacGyvering a problem” in survival situations.
 Don’t bother with the modern remake.
 (IMDB) (Trailer)

 Survivors (2008, 2 seasons).
 An unknown virus pandemic kills more than 90% of the world’s population.
 Those immune must strive to survive and overcome the difficulties of this new world order, hoping that the virus will not mutate.
 (IMDB) (Trailer)

 The Strain (2014, 4 seasons).
 The story of the CDC Canary Team investigating an outbreak in NYC with hallmarks of vampirism.
 As the strain spreads, the team wages war for humanity.
 Fantastic setting, realistic survival methods (if you exclude silver swords and vampire stuff), bartering and the fight for resources, and a super cool hidden room.
 (IMDB) (Trailer)